Platelet Function Tests

 The interpretation of results of the various types of platelet function tests depends on why the tests were performed.

 In the investigation of excessive bleeding or the potential for bleeding during surgery, abnormal results may indicate the presence of a platelet disorder.
-Further testing, such as specific bleeding disorder tests or clinical evaluation, is often necessary to identify an inherited disorder or acquired condition as the cause of the dysfunction.
+Testing for coagulation factor deficiencies or abnormalities (bleeding disorder tests) in addition to clinical evaluation is often necessary to identify an inherited disorder or acquired condition as the cause of the dysfunction.
+Often, family studies may be required to determine if the abnormality is inherited or acquired.

 Examples of inherited platelet function disorders include: